-The SPI interface is a synchronous serial interface using clock and data pins.
+The SPI interface is a synchronous serial interface using clock and data lines.
 It is intended to support multiple devices on the bus.
 Each device is activated using a chip select.
-Once chip select is activated by the bus master, the FM25L16B will begin monitoring the clock and data lines.
-The relationship between the falling edge of /CS, the clock and data is dictated by the SPI mode.
+Once chip select is activated by the bus master, the FM25640B will begin monitoring the clock and data lines.
+The relationship between the falling edge of /CS, the clock, and data is dictated by the SPI mode.
 The device will make a determination of the SPI mode on the falling edge of each chip select.
-While there are four such modes, the FM25L16B supports Modes 0 and 3.
-Figure 4 shows the required signal relationships for Modes 0 and 3.
-For both modes, data is clocked into the FM25L16B on the rising edge of SCK and data is expected on the first rising edge after /CS goes active.
+While there are four such modes, the FM25640B supports modes 0 and 3.
+Figure 4 shows the required signal relationships for modes 0 and 3.
+In both cases, data is clocked into the FM25640B on the rising edge of SCK and data is expected on the first rising edge after /CS goes active.
 If the clock begins from a high state, it will fall prior to beginning data transfer in order to create the first rising edge.

-The SPI protocol is controlled by op-codes.
-These op-codes specify the commands to the device.
-After /CS is activated the first byte transferred from the bus master is the op-code.
-Following the op-code, any addresses and data are then transferred.
+The FM25640B is controlled by SPI op-codes.
+These op-codes specify the commands to the part.
+After /CS is asserted, the first byte transferred from the bus master is the op-code.
+Following the op-code, addresses and data are then transferred.
 Note that the WREN and WRDI op-codes are commands with no subsequent data transfer.

-Important: The /CS must go inactive (high) after an operation is complete and before a new op-code can be issued.
+Important: The /CS must go inactive after an operation is complete and before a new op-code can be issued.
 There is one valid op-code only per active chip select.

-MOSI: Master Out Slave In MISO: Master In Slave Out SS: Slave Select
+MOSI: Master Out, Slave In MISO: Master In, Slave Out SS: Slave Select